revlino/lininoIO-REST/README.md

 #REST API for LininoIO
-This is a complete REST API for controlling an Arduino Yun, Linino One, or similar device.
+This is a REST API for controlling an Arduino Yun, Linino One, or similar device.

 Requirements:
 ---